michaelgruczel/rules-of-software-development/README.md

 There are maybe some companies were someone should say no sometimes, but most of the companies are so afraid of making mistakes, that they block innovative ideas and demotivate people.
 So prefer doing something and learning from it instead of blocking it upfront.
 Fast failure is the key word.

-## Dont be evil
+## Don't be evil

 Google has a 'Dont be evil rule'.
 If this is part of your culture, awareness, motivation and trust is more likely to happen.

-## Dont change process until you have an understanding of how it works
+## Don't change processes until you have an understanding of how it works

 Don't start doing scrum, kanban or something before you understand the idea of agility.
 Starting a maybe good but not fitting process will have very bad results.
+Speak with people which are affected before you destroy motivation and before you replaye sub-optimal processes with terrible ones.

 ## Buy or build